 We like to think that our students and staff make New College Lanarkshire an exciting, innovative and friendly place to learn.

 But you don’t have to just take our word for it.
-Have a look at our recent inspection – and at our impressive awards tally – to understand why we’re proud to be part of something very special.
+Have a look at our recent awards and accolades to understand why we’re proud to be part of something very special.

 Our staff and students have proven themselves by excelling in a variety of competitions and assignments.

 Here are just a few of the awards, honours and accomplishments achieved by New College Lanarkshire over the academic year 2018/19.

 Photography students have a strong track record at the British Institute of Professional Photography (BIPP) Scottish Region Student Awards – and in May 2019, HNC student Vikki O’Brien won a coveted Gold award in the Open category for her image ‘Stillness beneath the crossings’, which captures all three Forth crossings.

 The men’s football team from New College Lanarkshire triumphed in the 2019 College National Finals in Edinburgh in May 2019.
 The team beat Dundee & Angus College 3–0 in a final organised by Scottish Student Sport.
 Andrew Johnston was also named as the recipient of the MVP (Most Valuable Player) Award.

 STEM activities have been a big focus for the College in 2018/19 – and it all kicked off in October 2018 with a visit from Sir Boyd Tunnock, who is also a fellow of the College!
 Richard Lochhead MSP, Minister for Further Education, Higher Education and Science, visited the College in February 2019 to launch Scotland’s first annual STEM Strategy report.
 And children from the Coatbridge and Cumbernauld campus nurseries helped launch STEM Lanarkshire in March 2019.